 How ULAM Supports Research

-Training: Provides training in the proper care and use of research animals, including the development of novel training strategies and techniques for all animal users through both online and interactive courses that focus on topics such as federal regulations, species-specific characteristics, and appropriate experimental techniques for working with animals.
+Training: Provides training in the proper care and use of research animals, including the development of novel training strategies and techniques for all animal users through both online and interactive classes that focus on topics such as federal regulations, species-specific characteristics, and appropriate experimental techniques for working with animals.

 Animal Husbandry & Housing: ULAM's certified animal technicians provide a wide array of animal husbandry and housing services to U-M investigators, including cage changing; daily food, water, and health checks; cleaning and maintenance of animal rooms; monitoring of cage/room environmental conditions; and transporting animals to and from campus.